-Find recent 2018 Orange County shark sightings, detections and attacks on Google Maps including date, description of sighting and/or attack and any available video sightings.
+Find recent 2018 to 2023 Orange County shark sightings, detections and attacks on Google Maps including date, description of sighting and/or attack and any available video sightings.
 Over the last few years there has been an increase in shark sightings and attacks off the Orange County coast, Southern California and worldwide.

 May 3, 2017 – A surfer who initially thought she was cut by the fin on her surfboard was bitten by a shark in shallow water off Sunset Beach, a doctor determined.

 April 29, 2017 – At San Onofre State Beach a 10- to 12-foot shark sunk its teeth into woman’s leg and pulled her underwater.
 She survived.
 Shark victim video interview.

 May 29, 2016 – A woman swimming at Corona Del Mar State Beach was bitten by a shark on her torso and shoulder.
 She was able to get out of the water and survived the attack.
 News coverage of shark attack.